recogito/tei-standoffconverter-js/README.md

 # Recogito TEI/XML Standoff Converter

-Converts between TEI/XML and a standoff markup representation.
+Converts between TEI/XML, and a plaintext and standoff markup representation.
 The core logic was ported to TypeScript from the excellent Python [standoffconverter](https://github.com/standoff-nlp/standoffconverter) by [@millawell](https://github.com/millawell).